Last updated on May 23rd, 2021 at 04:37 pm

 A few tips for planning your bike ride:

 If you are looking for natural beauty, the rural area west of I-95 is a rare section of Florida that has been preserved in its natural state.

-The section of the trail between the trailhead just west of I-95 on Aurentia Road and the end of the currently completed trail at Gobblers Lodge Road is 13.5 miles with absolutely nothing but nature.
+The section of the trail between the trailhead just west of I-95 on Aurentia Road and heading west is absolutely nothing but nature.
 You cross your first intersection after 9 miles!
 This is a great section for distance riders.
 The scenery goes through forests and some cypress swamps with almost no signs of man’s development.
 Two downsides: There’s not a lot of shade and not a lot of scenic variety.